 However, I can do things most people can’t.
 I gathered my energy and flicked the latch.
 I could hear it bounce back, but it wasn’t enough to open the door.
 The hotel had good locks with strong springs.
 I gathered my energy and flicked it again.
 I did better, but it still wasn’t enough.

 How in the hell were they finding me so quickly?
 It just didn’t seem fair.
-I’ve been chased before, and contrary to what the movies show, it’s actually pretty easy to lose someone if they aren’t right on your tail.
+I’d been chased before, and contrary to what the movies show, it’s actually pretty easy to lose someone if they aren’t right on your tail.

 The room had a deadbolt, which I set, as well as one of those metal catches you use to keep everyone out, even the maid.
 I set that as well.
 Then I put my hands on the door and looked into the hallway.

 It felt empty, but I stayed there, letting my awareness expand to include a sizable chunk of the hallway.
-I was about to let it go, when this being of pure power stepped off the elevator.
+I was about to let it go, when a being of pure power stepped off the elevator.

-I say it was a being because the power was so bright I couldn’t tell anything about it.
+I say it was a being because the power was so bright that I couldn’t tell anything about it.
 I didn’t know if it was a guy, a girl, or even human.

-I do know I’d never seen or felt anything like this before.
+I do know I’d never seen or felt anything like it before.
 I wanted to squeak and cower in fear.
 I jumped away from the door, hoping that whatever it was hadn’t sensed me.

 I was suddenly aware I was shaking.
 All that adrenaline and emotion was starting to catch up to me.

 What the hell had I gotten myself into?
 How did I end up being chased by five guys who looked like bouncers and now there was this being with god-like power out there?
-I didn’t know this God Dude was after me, but I didn’t know he wasn’t, either.
+I didn’t know this God Dude was after me, but I didn’t know he wasn’t either.
 (I decided to call him God Dude as that is a lot less scary than Giant Powerful God Thing That Can Squish You Like A Bug.
 It’s also much shorter.)